Pointer: Dog Breed Profile and Information

 Pointers maintained their role when gun use was introduced, as they were also used to retrieve the birds.

-Pointers generally would stand firm and still with one of their foot off the ground, pointing the hunters in the right direction.
+Pointers would generally stand firm and still with one foot off the ground, pointing the hunters in the right direction.

 Even though they have always been focused and alert in the field, pointers are also playful, mischievous, and loving companions, making them adorable pets.